Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

-Training was conducted on four NVIDIA A100 GPUs hosted on DLR’s Terrabyte HPC \citep{terrabyte}.
-The models were trained using an input size of 1024 × 1024 pixels, a batch size of 32, and 20 epochs.
-A linearly decaying learning rate schedule was applied, decreasing from 0.01 to 0.0001 following a three-epoch warm-up phase.
+For training of the YOLOv10-L models, we followed \citet{HOESER2022synteo, hoeser2022deepowt} and generated 90,000 synthetic training samples with corresponding annotations for both offshore wind farms and individual offshore wind infrastructure units to optimize the models for wind farm and single unit detection.
+The training data sets contain images showing wind farms, offshore platforms which are not wind turbines, and images without any platforms showing only open sea or coastal environments.
+The ratio of these image types in the training data is 50/25/25 respectively and we split the entire set into a 80/20 train/val split during training.
+The training was conducted on four NVIDIA A100 GPUs hosted on DLR’s Terrabyte HPC \citep{terrabyte}.
+The models were trained using an input size of 1,024 × 1,024 pixels, a batch size of 32, and 20 epochs.
+We adapted the default training settings as reported in the models documentation \citep{jocher2026ultralyticscfg} as follows.
+A linearly decaying learning rate schedule was applied, decreasing from 0.01 to 0.0001 following a three-epoch warm-up phase, in combination with AdamW as optimizer.
+For data augmentation we used randomized vertical flipping, image scaling up to 20\%, and rotation between 0 and 180 degrees.

 Inference was performed on median composites of the Sentinel-1 GRD IW product.
-All images which are within the global Exclusive Economic Zones (EEZs) \citep{VLIZ2024} with VH polarization for both orbit directions are queried and processed on GEE for 2025Q1.
+All images which are within the global Exclusive Economic Zones (EEZs) \citep{VLIZ2024} are queried using the filters described in Section \ref{sec:data} and reduced to a median composite on GEE for 2025Q1.
 The resulting tiles were exported to Terrabyte HPC and organized as a global mosaic using the GDAL tile index (GTI).
-A virtual chip grid of 2048 $\times$ 2048 pixels with 50\% overlap is used to enable highly parallelized data access via the GTI during a CPU based inference process running up to 24,000 concurrent model instances.

-Detection bounding boxes of the second object detection stage were reduced to centroid coordinates to get point representations of offshore wind infrastructures for validation.
-Validation was performed using manually annotated offshore wind infrastructure locations derived from the Sentinel-1 2025Q1 median composite across three validation sites.
+A virtual chip grid of 2,048 $\times$ 2,048 pixels with 50\% overlap is used to enable highly parallelized data access via the GTI during a CPU based inference.
+We used a confidence threshold of 0.25 to keep predictions.
+Detected bounding boxes of the second object detection stage were reduced to centroid coordinates to get point representations of offshore wind infrastructures for validation.